How to Improve your Immune System This Year

 Move your body every day.

-Sitting at your desk, at the kitchen table and at dinner is not exercise.
+- at your desk, at the kitchen table, and at dinner is not exercise.

-Sitting and driving or sitting and commuting is also not exercise.
+- and driving or sitting and commuting is also not exercising.

-At the minimum, get outside or on a treadmill for a walk of at least 30 minutes a day and an hour is even better.
+At the minimum, get outside or on a treadmill for a walk of at least 30 minutes, a day.

 Drink alcohol in moderation.